Jim L. Mora: Atlanta Falcons

 This was an extremely difficult decision for us.
 We had the highest hopes and aspirations for a long run with Jim as our coach, but we feel this decision is in the best long-term interests of our franchise.
 I have great respect for Jim's passion for the game, and we wish Jim and his family all of the best.

-Mora turned to broadcasting after being fired from the Falcons when he became a contributor to NBC's playoff coverage.

 Seattle Seahawks

 The Seattle Seahawks hired Mora as assistant head coach and defensive backs coach on January 21, 2007.
 Following the 2007 season, Mora interviewed for the Washington Redskins head coaching job after Joe Gibbs resigned, but Mora declined the position to stay with the Seahawks.
 Mora was announced as the successor to Mike Holmgren prior to the 2008 season and signed a five-year contract through the 2012 season, estimated at $4 million per year.

 Mora was officially named the seventh head coach in franchise history in 2009, upon Holmgren's retirement after the 2008 season.
 His first official press conference as the new Seahawks head coach was given on January 13, 2009, where he enthusiastically shared his vision of bringing a Super Bowl championship to Seattle and having a championship parade from the Space Needle to the Seahawks' stadium, Qwest Field.

 After going 5–11 in his only season as Seahawks head coach, Mora was fired on January 8, 2010, with three years and $12 million remaining on his contract.
 Mora was replaced by former USC head coach Pete Carroll.

+Mora turned to broadcasting after being fired from the Seahawks when he became a commentator with the NFL Network.